BieremaBoyzProgramming/bbpPairings/README.txt

 FIDE or the SPP.
 It is not a full tournament manager, just an engine for computing the pairings.

-The program currently implements the Burstein system and the current (as of mid- 2016) draft of the 2017 Dutch rules.
-Since the new Dutch rules are still being finalized, support for Dutch pairings should be considered experimental, and it may be updated or dropped between releases without warning.
+The program currently implements the Burstein system and the 2017 Dutch rules.

 The program's interface is designed to be very similar to that described in the advanced user manual for JaVaFo 1.4 (with permission to do so from the author,